PDOK/gokoala/README.md

 ### How to Contribute

 Make a pull request.
 We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
-Also see [CONTRIBUTING](CONTRIBUTING.md) for details about contributing to PDOK software.
+Also see [CONTRIBUTING](CONTRIBUTING.md) for instructions about contributing to PDOK software.

 ### Contact